 Sam McKinney is the 19th principal of Upper Canada College.
 Under his leadership, the College has set a course for the next decade — leading to the College’s bicentennial — through its Strategic Directions: Towards 2029

 .
-Mr. McKinney is passionate about the College’s renewed vision and mission, which hinge on the intention to provide transformational learning experiences and inspire boys to be their best selves.
+He is passionate about the College’s renewed vision and mission, which hinge on the intention to provide transformational learning experiences and to inspire students to be their best selves.

-Mr. McKinney’s experience, as an educator and a father, has shown him that boys thrive best in a school environment that meets the needs of the whole child, not just needs in the area of academics.
+Sam McKinney’s experience, as an educator and a father, has shown him that students thrive best in a school environment that meets the needs of the whole child, not just needs in the area of academics.
 He believes that the renowned IB Programmes and UCC’s unique approaches to wellbeing deliver such comprehensive care.

 Sam McKinney and his wife Rosey are the parents of three boys—Jack ’17, Connor ’19 and Charles ’20—who readily embraced life at UCC.

-Looking to the future, Mr. McKinley is proud of UCC’s “dynamic new agenda,” which was launched in February 2018.
-“It bolsters our commitment to deliver innovative teaching practices and learning outcomes, reflects the promise and pluralism of our global society, and supports the wellbeing of our boys, faculty and staff,” he says.
+Looking to the future, he is proud of UCC’s dynamic agenda, which was launched in February 2018.
+“It bolsters our commitment to deliver innovative teaching practices and learning outcomes, reflects the promise and pluralism of our global society, and supports the wellbeing of our students, faculty and staff,” he says.